 Choosing a Fireproof Safe

 Once you’ve determined the contents, it’s time to take a look at safes for sale online or in the stores.
 This is where things get tricky.
-Fireproof safes have a fire rating which tells you how long they can protect the contents, as well as the temperatures it can withstand during that time.
+Fireproof safes have a fire rating which tells you how long they can protect the contents, as well as the temperatures they can withstand during that time.

 One good rule of thumb is to opt for a safe that offers at least 60 minutes of fire protection — just long enough to survive a typical business or home fire.